osmarmolina/tasks/README.md

 ## Endpoints

-Go go wiki [https://github.com/osmarmolina/tasks/wiki](https://) to see the details of each endpoints
+Go to wiki: https://github.com/osmarmolina/tasks/wiki to see the details of each endpoints

 ## Login/SignIn